 What are the types of garage door openers?

 Chain drives are also louder than belt drives, but quieter than screw drives.
-They typically have less problems than screw drives but more than belt drives.
+They typically have fewer problems than screw drives but more than belt drives.
 Chain drives include a chain, similar to a bicycle chain, which runs along a rail to operate the electric motor that opens and closes the door.
 The chain pushes or pulls a trolley (carriage) that connects to a metal bar, called a J-arm, affixed to the garage door.
 This arm moves back and forth to control the door movement.
+If you’re searching for an excellent chain drive opener, LiftMaster just released Model 87802.
+It’s built with maximum support so that it can power heavy garage doors.
+It comes with a battery backup, a dependable DC motor, and motion detection LED lighting.
+With these excellent features, LiftMaster 87802 is a wonderful option for a chain drive opener.
+Another new model, LiftMaster 84602, is a smart chain drive opener.
+It connects to both the MyQ app and the Amazon Key app.
+With a battery backup, 1500 lumens of light, and a DC motor, this is an excellent choice for a smart garage door opener.

-A belt drive is more quiet and, generally, a bit more expensive than the screw and chain drives.
+A belt drive is quieter and, generally, a bit more expensive than the screw and chain drives.
 Belt drive openers are similar to chain drives, but a reinforced polyurethane or steel-reinforced rubber belt is what pushes or pulls the trolley.
 Belt drives can be just as reliable as chain drives, but quieter, with very few issues.
+LiftMaster’s new Next Gen Secure View Model 87504-267 offers LED lighting, a built in HD camera, night vision lens, and motion detection features.
+This is an excellent new garage door opener that operates with a DC motor for quieter functionality.
+Another extremely silent belt drive opener is the new Model 84501 opener.
+This model comes with safety sensors, motion detection lighting, and electronic protection against forced openings.
+This opener can also connect to Amazon Key, which is a convenient feature for package and grocery dropoffs.

 A direct drive is a more modern advancement to garage door openers.
 The design features a stationary chain with the traveling motor carriage as the only moving part.
 This makes a direct drive one of the best options for quiet, smooth operation.
 Because of the lack of moving parts or vibration, the parts also wear much slower than a chain or screw drive.